atiumcache/PF_forecast/README.md

-# Particle Filter --- Forecasting and Automation
+# Particle Filter --- Forecasting Hospitalizations
 The goal of this project is to predict new flu cases using a particle filter and trend forecasting.
+We model the state of our system using a traditional SIR model, and infer the transmission rate using a particle filter.

 We will set up an automated pipeline to:
 - Collect new hospitalization data.